-Invalid wills are a major issue and legal challenges are becoming increasingly common.
-You can dispute the validity of a will on a number of grounds.
-Here are a few of the legal grounds for disputing the validity of a will that can be relied on:
+Invalid wills are becoming increasingly common.
+You can dispute the validity of a will on a number of grounds, including the following:

 For a will to be valid and beyond dispute, the person making the will must have what lawyers call testamentary capacity.
 In other words they must have sufficient mental competence to make a will.
 The phrase “sound mind, memory and understanding” is often used.
-Mental incapacity can arise as a result of mental disability, but the mere fact that someone is unwell does not necessarily mean they lack testamentary capacity.
-Ascertaining whether someone has testamentary capacity can be a difficult exercise and must be carried out in accordance with an established test.
+Mental incapacity can arise as a result of mental disability, but just because someone is unwell does not necessarily mean they lack testamentary capacity.
+Ascertaining whether a person has testamentary capacity can be a difficult exercise and must be carried out in accordance with an established test.
 It is usual for a will dispute based on allegations of lack of mental capacity to require the involvement of a medical practitioner.
 The courts will also consider non-medical evidence, including relationships with family and friends and the contents of previous wills.
-If it can be proved that the maker of the Will did not have testamentary capacity then the will is likely to be declared invalid.
+If it can be proved that the maker of the will did not have testamentary capacity then the will is likely to be declared invalid.

 If you are involved in an invalid will dispute on the grounds of mental capacity and would like us to provide you with a free case assessment then contact us now

 Another common reason for a will to be invalid is undue influence.
 A person must be free to make their will voluntarily.
 If someone is compelled or coerced into signing a will then it could be ruled invalid.
 Lawyers refer to such force as ‘undue influence’.
 Challenging a will on the basis of undue influence can be difficult and clear evidence of the undue influence is required.

 For a FREE case assessment of your invalid will dispute contact us now.